3 Myths About Protein and a Plant-Based Diet

 The other popular misconception is that animal products are the best source of protein.
 One important reason this myth has been perpetuated is because the amino acids—the building blocks of protein—are assembled in a way in animal foods that more closely resembles what humans actually utilize.
 However, we now know that this is inconsequential.
 When you consume any protein, it is broken down via digestion into its separate amino acid constituents and is pooled in the blood for further use.
 When the body needs to construct a protein for an enzyme or to repair muscles tissue, it collects the necessary amino acids and strings them back together in the sequence appropriate for what it is currently creating.
 This occurs regardless whether you consume animal or plant protein.

 If you eat a variety of whole plants, you will easily attain all of the essential amino acids necessary to sustain proper metabolism and to thrive.
 Plus, plant protein is perfectly packaged along with an abundance of phytonutrients, antioxidants, vitamins, minerals, and fiber—all critical components for optimal health and disease prevention.
 On the contrary, animal protein is wrapped up with unhealthy saturated fat and dietary cholesterol.
-Animal products are also devoid of phytonutrients, antioxidants, and fiber, and are very low in most vitamins in minerals.
+Animal products are also devoid of phytonutrients, antioxidants, and fiber, and are very low in most vitamins and minerals.

 Myth #3: The More Active You are, the More Protein You Need